Rimesy/Whiteboard/README.md

 >Project start date: 07/08/24

->PROJECT OVERVIEW (wip)
+>PROJECT OVERVIEW

->This is just a small project to keep me busy over summer 2024.
+>This is just a small project originally meant to keep me busy over summer 2024. *See 'Future plans' for what I would like to do with this project in the future.

 >Objective: Develop an interactive whiteboard application.